bee-san/Polymath/content/posts/2020-31-12---dynamic-programming.md

 * 15
 * 25 (between 15 and 30)

 It would fail.
 It'd also fail if our coin was 16.
-So long as our largest coin is larger than the most optimal 2nd coin, we can never pick the 2nd coin in Greedy so it will always fail.
+So long as our largest coin is larger than the most optimal 2nd coin, **we can never pick the 2nd coin in Greedy so it will always fail**.

 In the case it does work, it's called a [Canonical Coin System](https://graal.ens-lyon.fr/~abenoit/algo09/coins2.pdf).

 Dynamic Programming allows us to solve this problem efficiently.

-Given a sum, `change`, we want to find the optimal path that minimises the amount of coins we use.
+Given a sum, `change`, we want to find the optimal path that minimises the number of coins we use.

 We're going to use bottom-up here, as it's much easier than top-down.
-Some problems are easieir with bottom-up, some are easier with top-down.
+Some problems are easier with bottom-up, some are easier with top-down.
 This is a bottom-up problem.

-We can tell it is because we have to think in multiple dimensions, and we know it's multiple dimensions because of the recurrence.
+We can tell it is bottom-up because we have to think in multiple dimensions, and we know it's multiple dimensions because of the recurrence.

-Let's take a small look at it.
+Let's take a small look at it to wrap my head around it.

 For every amount up to 15 we want to calculate:
 * The smallest amount of coins up to that point.

-This means our code, iin iterative, looks roughly like:
+This means our code, in iterative, looks roughly like:

 ```python
 for i in range(0, 15):